-If you were only going to crush one habit day-in and day-out, please let it be eating enough protein.
+But really: if you were only going to crush one habit day-in and day-out, please let it be eating enough protein.
 Protein helps us build muscle, carry good body composition, and keeps us satiated and full.
-Historically, this is the macronutrient people tend to skimp on most, despite it arguably being the most important of the macronutrients.
-Our female population and plant-based eaters tend to be the worst offenders of under-eating protein (: The physical act of training and exercise is catabolic: we’re actively breaking down tissue in an attempt to positively adapt.
-Adequate protein consumption is key in assisting positive adaptation, so we can look good and maximize our time spent in the gym!
-Our need for dietary protein becomes even more important if we’re in a muscle-gaining phase, a fat loss phase, and as we age.
-There’s just no getting around the need for ample protein!
+It is your ride-or-die, so please don’t suck at getting enough of it.
+The physical act of training and exercise is catabolic: we’re actively breaking down tissue in an attempt to positively adapt.
+Adequate protein consumption is key regardless of your goal and also crucial to our health so we can look and feel great!
+Our need for dietary protein becomes even more important if we’re in a muscle-gaining phase, a fat loss phase, and especially as we age.

 To quote Examine.com + current research: “if you’re of healthy weight, active, and wish to build muscle, aim for 1.6–2.4 g/kg (0.73–1.10 g/lb) in grams of protein,.”
 My typical recommendations are typically ~0.8-1.0 gram per pound bodyweight in protein for most active individuals.
 I typically suggest leaner individuals aim for closer to bodyweight, while those with higher body fat might aim closer to that ~0.8 multiplier.
 Cheers!